changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 1 - Sourcing Potential supplier/README.md

 ![alt text](images/sourcing_supplier_architecture.png)

-This lab focuses on automating the process of sourcing potential suppliers using Watsonx Orchestrate.
+This lab focuses on automating the process of sourcing potential suppliers using watsonx Orchestrate.
 The goal is to optimize procurement decisions by leveraging AI-driven workflows and enterprise system integrations.

 The specific scenario involves identifying the best supplier for a given product based on key factors such as **cost** and **delivery time**.
 These decisions are critical for ensuring timely procurement and cost efficiency in large-scale operations.

-In this lab, you will build an AI-powered agent within Watsonx Orchestrate that:
+In this lab, you will build an AI-powered agent within watsonx Orchestrate that:

 * Integrates with **SAP S/4HANA** using pre-built agents to access supplier data.
 * Retrieves and analyzes supplier information including pricing and delivery timelines.